 My family really enjoys making floats with sorbet and sparkling water.
 Make a double or triple batch for a fun party drink.

 - For mint syrup:

 - 5-10 fresh mint leaves, torn or thinly sliced (I used spearmint)

-- Bring sugar and water to a boil and add mint leaves.
-Let steep for about 30 minutes.
-Strain through a fine mesh sieve into a clean jar or bowl.
+- To make mint syrup: Combine sugar and water in a saucepan.
+Heat over medium, stirring occasionally, until sugar is dissolved.
+Increase heat to medium-high and bring to a rolling boil.
+Boil for 1 minute, then turn off heat.
+Add mint leaves to the syrup, cover pan and allow to steep for 30 minutes.
+Strain the syrup through a fine mesh sieve into a clean jar or bowl.
 Chill until ready to use.

 - To make sorbet: In a large bowl, whisk grapefruit and lemon juices with mint syrup.
 Cover and place in fridge or freezer to hill until very, very cold.
 (If using the freezer, check after about 10-15 minutes and stir so it chills evenly.)
 Churn in an ice cream maker according to manufacturer directions, about halfway through churning add the vodka through the feed hole, if using.
 Keep churning until sorbet has a soft-serve like consistency.
 Transfer to an airtight, freezer-safe container and freeze until firm enough to scoop.